ppy/osu-wiki/wiki/Skinning/Tutorial/en.md

 If your animation is too fast/slow, you have two ways to fix it

-1. if it is playing too fast, try to make them longer by doubling frames (or half, if too slow)
+1. If it is playing too fast, try to make them longer by doubling frames (or halve them, if it is too slow)
    - e.g. frame 0 and 1 are the same picture (so picture will last 2 frames), frame 2 and 3 are second picture, etc.
-   - this will make animation slightly slower (or slightly faster); however the animation rate is still the same, this means that even if you slowed/sped-up one down, another's animation rate may still be too fast/slow
+   - This will make animation slightly slower (or slightly faster); however the animation rate is still the same, this means that even if you slowed/sped-up one down, another's animation rate may still be too fast/slow.
-2. use the `AnimationFramerate` command in the skin.ini
+2. Use the `AnimationFramerate` command in the `skin.ini`.
-   - this command affects all animations expect for a few, like pippidon or the hitcircleoverlay
+   - This command affects all animations expect for a few, like `pippidon` or the `hitcircleoverlay`.

 ### What are "normal", "simplified", and "PRO" skins?